Omnia Shawkat

 Omnia Shawkat (born 1987) is a Sudanese journalist, digital stories and cross-cultural curator.
 She is co-founder and manager of the cultural online platform Andariya, based in Sudan, South Sudan and Uganda, covering other countries in East Africa and the Horn of Africa as well.

 Since 2015, she has become known for her activities in East Africa of networking for online media and cultural journalism.
-In her own articles about women's rights as well as women's involvement in society and media, she has published analytical discussions on the contribution of women to the Sudanese revolution, as well as on the importance of digital media for civic engagement.
+In her own articles about women's rights, as well as women's involvement in society and media, she has published analytical discussions on the contribution of women to the Sudanese revolution and on the importance of digital media for civic engagement.

-Career
+Life and career

 According to #defyhatenow, a community based organisation registered in South Sudan, Shawkat graduated with a Bachelor of Science in Biology with a focus on Environmental Studies from the American University in Cairo in 2008.
 She has a Master’s Degree in Environment and Resource Management with a focus on Water and Climate Policy from the Vrije Universiteit in Amsterdam, the Netherlands.
-She first worked in development and environmental management for a number of years, but changed her professional activities to cultural management and online journalism, when she returned to Khartoum, Sudan.
+She first worked in development and environmental management for a number of years, but changed her professional activities to cultural management and online journalism, when she settled in Khartoum, Sudan.

+In 2022, Wini Omer and Omnia Shawkat edited the book (Un)doing Resistance.
+Authoritarianism and Attacks on the Arts in Sudan’s 30 Years of Islamist Rule.
+Written by anthropologist Ruba El Melik and journalist Reem Abbas, this study is centered on Sudan’s contemporary art history and the oppression by the Islamist government of Omar al-Bashir, leading up to the Sudanese revolution of 2018/19.